 01. Understand the difference between open-ended question and closed-ended question

 Before you start putting questions to paper, you need to have absolute clarity on open-ended vs closed-ended questions.
 Your objective of sending out an online survey should be clear, and based on that, you can evaluate the kind of questions you would want to use.
-These are usually used where the feelings and feedback of the customer are highly valued.
-To receive 100% transparent feedback on these questions, make sure that you don’t lead the respondents with your questions and give them complete liberty to fill in whatever they want.

 02. Create a list of open-ended questions before curating the survey